 In addition to the properties listed above, we have smaller capacity facilities, including craft breweries and cideries, in each of our segments.
-We lease various warehouse and office spaces throughout the United States and we own and lease six warehouses throughout Canada, excluding the Province of Quebec.
-In addition, we own fourteen distribution centers, lease sixteen additional distribution centers, own two warehouses and lease nine additional warehouses throughout Europe.
+We own and lease various warehouses, distribution centers and office spaces throughout the United States, Canada and Europe.